Markéta Klaudová

 Operaplus: Karla Hoffmanová 2020/3/7

-The season 2022/2023 she takes part as Donna Elvira (Don Giovanni, National Theatre Prague), Pamina (The Magic Flute) and soprano role (The Czech Christmas Mass) in South-Bohemian Theatre, Eve and Bubikopf (The Broken Jug, The Emperor of Atlantis) in Moravian-Silesian Theatre.
-At the end of the season Markéta will have a debut in the role of Susanna in the new production of Le nozze di Figaro in Aalto Theater in Essen, DE.
+The season 2022-2023 Markéta took a part as Donna Elvira (Don Giovanni, National Theatre Prague), Pamina (The Magic Flute) and soprano role (The Czech Christmas Mass) in South-Bohemian Theatre, Eve and Bubikopf (The Broken Jug, The Emperor of Atlantis) in Moravian-Silesian Theatre.
+She also had a big debut abroad as Susanna in the new production of Le nozze di Figaro in Aalto Theater in Essen, DE.

 ”Markéta Böhmová captured me from the first tones with her clear, soft voice sounding in all octaves moving in numerous jumps and flourishes.
 Part of Pietas is truly demanding and extensive, with a long surface area of lyrical singing at the beginning (including a duet with Alexius) and especially at the end, where the work closes a monumental and truly virtuoso aria.
 It was surely the highlight of the evening.”